does-not-compile/does-not-compile/README.md

-# In vitro to in silico
+# Hello World

-Hi!
-I am Sebastian, a biomedical research scientist by training with a passion for data science and coding!
+I am Sebastian, a passionate Data Scientist with a background in biomedical research.
+Whether you want it in vitro or in silico, I can model it. 🧫 / 🤖